sumitsaurabh927/just-gimme-react-cli/README.md

 ```
 ## Contributing

 Contributions are welcome!
-If you have any ideas or improvements, please [open an issue or submit a pull request](https://github.com/sumitsaurabh927/just-gimme-react-cli).
+If you have any ideas or improvements, please open an issue or submit a pull request [on the CLI repo](https://github.com/sumitsaurabh927/just-gimme-react-cli) or the [project repo](https://github.com/sumitsaurabh927/just-gimme-react-template).